SimplexCC/sell-docs/source/includes/_get-dst-crypto-addr.md

 One of { `"delivery"`, `"refund"` }.

- * `"delivery"` : you are buying the cryptocurrency; you are either a Liquidity Receiver in a SellCypto transaction or a wallet/exchange/etc. in a BuyCrypto transaction.
+ * `"delivery"` : you are buying the cryptocurrency; you are either a Liquidity Receiver in a SellCrypto transaction or a wallet/exchange/etc. in a BuyCrypto transaction.
  * `"refund"` : the reverse of "delivery" -- we want to return cryptocurrency that you have previously sent.

 ### crypto_currency ###